NAPIER, ROBERT CORNELIS

 Napier’s force landed at the Red Sea port of Zula, 30 mi (48 km) south-south-east of Massawa, on January 2, 1868.
 It included Indian elephants, which surprised the Ethiopian population of the districts through which it passed.
 Napier worked indefatigably on the question of supplies, building a 12-mile (19km) rail road before carrying out his famous 420-mile (672 km) march to the mountain fortress of Tewodros at Maqdala, which he reached on April 10.

 The emperor then released the European prisoners he had been detaining.
-But though a parley between the British and the Europeans was opened, Napier attacked the citadel, and Tewodros, unable to resist, committed suicide on April 13 rather than fall into the invaders’ hands.
+But though a parley between the British and the Ethiopians was opened, Napier attacked the citadel, and Tewodros, unable to resist, committed suicide on April 13 rather than fall into the invaders’ hands.

 Napier, in accordance with earlier British promises to both Ethiopia and Egypt, withdrew from the country, which his force could not in any case have garrisoned.
-On his return to England in 1868, he received great honors, a pension, and the title of Baron Napier of Maqdala.
+On his return to England in 1868, he received great honours, a pension, and the title of Baron Napier of Maqdala.
 He subsequently became commander-in-chief in India (1870-76), governor of Gibraltar (1876-82), and was promoted to field marshal in 1883.

 RICHARD PANKHURST